Submission Guidelines Sciences Po Law Review (Blog)

 -

-A cover page should include:
+A submission’s cover page must be added and should include:

 -